 The device uses the SDAIO and SCLK pins for a 2-wire serial interface that operates up to 400 Kb/s in Read and Write modes.
 It complies with the I2C bus standard.
-The I2C access protocol in device is byte access (random access) only for Write mode and both random and sequential access for Read mode.
+The I2C access protocol in device is byte access (random access) only for write and both random and sequential access for read.

 The I2C serial interface can operate at either Standard rate (100 Kbps) or Fast rate (400 Kbps).
-For Write operation, the device supports only single write operation.
-For Read, the device supports both single and multiple read operation.
+For write operation, the device supports only single write operation.
+For read, the device supports both Single and Multiple read operation.

-The default Slave address is 11010{SDO},{CSB} where SDO and CSB values are controlled by pins on the device in the I2C mode.
-Default addess is 0x69.
+The default Slave address is 11011{SDO},{CSB} where SDO and CSB values are controlled by pins on the device in the I2C mode.
+Default addess is 0x6D.
 The device also supports variable Slave addresses which can be provided via the efuse.
 Therein too, the LSbs of A1 and A0 are controlled via the pins on the device.
-This allows four choices of Slave addresses for any system where in the first 5 bits of the slave address can be the same.
+This thus allows four choices of Slave addresses for any system where in the first 5 bits of the slave address can be the same.

 Write Operation - Single Byte

-S Slave Addr [6:0] 0 A Reg Addr [7:0] A Data [7:0] A P

-Host ← AU5325

-Host → A U532 .5

-1- Read, 0 - Write, A - Acknowledge (SDA LOW), N - Not Acknowledge (SDA HIGH),

-S - Start Condition, P - Stop Condition
+1- Read, 0 - Write, A - Acknowledge (SDA LOW), N - Not Acknowledge (SDA HIGH), S - Start Condition, P - Stop Condition

-Single Byte Write

-- The master initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 0 (write) - The slave acknowledges by driving zero on the bus - The master then writes the 8 bit register map address - The slave acknowledges by driving zero on the bus - The master then writes the 8 bit data to be written to the register map address specified - The slave acknowledges by driving zero on the bus - The master ends the transaction by issuing a stop condition

-Single Byte Read

-- The master initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 0 (write) - The slave acknowledges by driving zero on the bus - The master then writes the 8 bit register map address - The slave acknowledges by driving zero on the bus - The master ends the transaction by issuing a stop condition - The master re-initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 1 (read) - The slave then writes the 8 bit data to be written to the register map address specified - The master does not acknowledge this transaction as the slave may assume a multi-byte read operation and there is a risk of slave holding the bus low - The master ends the transaction by issuing a stop condition

-Multi Byte Read
+- Single Byte Write - The master initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 0 (write) - The slave acknowledges by driving zero on the bus - The master then writes the 8 bit register map address - The slave acknowledges by driving zero on the bus - o The master then writes the 8 bit data to be written to the register map address specified - The slave acknowledges by driving zero on the bus - The master ends the transaction by issuing a stop condition - Single Byte Read - The master initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 0 (write) - \circ $\;$ The slave acknowledges by driving zero on the bus - The master then writes the 8 bit register map address - The slave acknowledges by driving zero on the bus - The master ends the transaction by issuing a stop condition - The master re-initiates the transaction by issuing a start condition, writes 7 bit slave address and then the read/write bit is written as 1 (read) - The slave then writes the 8 bit data to be written to the register map address specified - The master does not acknowledge this transaction as the slave may assume a multi-byte read operation and there is a risk of slave holding the bus low - The master ends the transaction by issuing a stop condition - Multi Byte Read